stefanwerfling/vtseditor/doc/ConfigAI.md

 ## 1. `vtseditor.json` Configuration

 The file `vtseditor.json` defines which AI providers are available to the editor.
 Each provider is listed inside the `providers` array.
+Additionally, the `aiProvider` field defines which provider is used by default.

 ### Example